nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your Dictionote application.

-1. Download the additional files 'dictionarybook.json' and 'definitionbook.json' into the ***same*** folder as the one you have downloaded the application into in Step 3.
+1. Download the additional files 'dictionarybook.json' and 'definitionbook.json' from [here](https://github.com/AY2021S2-CS2103T-W13-1/tp/releases/tag/v1.4) into the ***same*** folder as the one you have downloaded the application into in Step 3.
 This step will add the contents and definitions into the Dictionary of the application for your usage.

 1. Double-click the file to start the app.
 The GUI should appear in a few seconds. <br>
    ![UiUserguide](images/UiUserGuide.png)